Victor-Villacis/bookdata/README.md

 # bookdata
-A restful API service connecting to the Barnes&amp;Noble API
+A restful API service using node.js and MongoDB